Tumelo19/brightwave-ecommerce-performance/README.md

 <img src="images/brightwave-logo.png" width="90" alt="BrightWave Retailers Logo" />

 # Ecommerce Performance Report
-### <span style="color:#2FA4E7">BrightWave Retailers</span>
+### BrightWave Retailers

 </div>

 ---

-## 🧾 Client Background
+## Client Background

 BrightWave Retailers is a national retail chain specializing in consumer goods, ranging from electronics and home appliances to fashion and groceries.

 With over **50 stores nationwide** and a rapidly expanding e-commerce presence, the company serves a diverse customer base across multiple regions.